Emmanuel Rivera Player Props: Diamondbacks vs. Cardinals

-The Arizona Diamondbacks, including Emmanuel Rivera (.237 on-base percentage in past 10 games, 81 points below season-long percentage), take on starter Adam Wainwright and the St. Louis Cardinals at Chase Field, Monday at 9:40 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera (.206 batting average in his past 10 games), battle starting pitcher Steven Matz and the St. Louis Cardinals at Chase Field, Tuesday at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Reds.
+He racked up three hits (going 3-for-4) in his last game against the Cardinals.

 Emmanuel Rivera Game Info & Props vs. the Cardinals